bonitasoft/bonita-labs-doc/md/polling.md

 ## Configuration

-All these configuration can be set in the `application.properties` of the BICI backend.
+All these configuration items can be set in the `application.properties` of the BICI backend.

 Bonita platform database connection informations
 ```